haldamir95/wichos-cafe/README.md

     docker run -d -p 3000:3000 wichos-cafe
     ```
     NOTAS: -d es para correr el contenedor en 2do plano, quitar el -d para acceder a la consola de la app
+    -p = --port => is for mapp the port of the app with the port of the localhost
 4. check the containers
     ```bash
     docker ps -a